kubernetes-sigs/kueue/keps/1282-pods-ready-requeue-strategy/README.md

 ### Evaluation of BackOffLimits

-#### backOffLimitCount
+#### backoffLimitCount

 When a workload eviction is issued with `PodsReadyTimeout` condition, a workload `.status.requeuedCount` is incremented by 1 each time　in the workload controller.

-After that, when a workload `.status.requeudCount` reaches the kueueConfig `.waitForPodsReady.requeueingStrategy.backOffLimitCount`, a workload is deactivated by setting false to `.spec.active` instead of be suspended in the jobframework reconciler.
+After that, when a workload `.status.requeudCount` reaches the kueueConfig `.waitForPodsReady.requeueingStrategy.backoffLimitCount`, a workload is deactivated by setting false to `.spec.active` instead of be suspended in the jobframework reconciler.

-#### backOffLimitTimeout
+#### backoffLimitTimeout

-When a workload's duration $currentTime - queueOrderingTimestamp$ reaches the kueueConfig `waitForPodsReady.requeueingStrategy.backOffLimitTimeout`, the workload controller and the queueManager sets false to `.spec.active`.
+When a workload's duration $currentTime - queueOrderingTimestamp$ reaches the kueueConfig `waitForPodsReady.requeueingStrategy.backoffLimitTimeout`, the workload controller and the queueManager sets false to `.spec.active`.
 After that, the jobframework reconciler deactivates a workload.

 Before the jobframework reconciler deactivates a workload, the workload controller sets false to `.spec.active` after the workload reconciler checks if a workload is finished.
-In addition, when the kueue scheduler gets headWorkloads from clusterQueues, if the queueManager finds the workloads exceeding `backOffLimitTimeout` and sets false to workload `.spec.active`.
+In addition, when the kueue scheduler gets headWorkloads from clusterQueues, if the queueManager finds the workloads exceeding `backoffLimitTimeout` and sets false to workload `.spec.active`.

 ### Test Plan